muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

-Using tech to merely extend an inefficient solution is suboptinal.
+Using tech to merely extend an inefficient solution is suboptimal.
 Tech should allow new ways of working.
 Linux wasn't built bcz people could "chat" overseas or "Zoom" (that tech didn't even exist).
 The project (on top of Linus' leadership) was made possible through async concepts such as the email, and shared code repos, and